 In their everyday operations, companies face a multitude of challenges.
 Chief among those is the management of invoicing, which only gets more complex and more vital as the business grows and develops.
 The tasks of managing billing submissions, payment deadlines, and recall and collection procedures demand a substantial investment in time and accounting resources alike.
 Furthermore, if companies employ monthly billing models, they should be prepared for even more intense and diligent invoice processing power.
 In such a case, the use of accounting software becomes an inevitable necessity.

-Challenges and benefits of automated e-invoicing
+Benefits of automated e-invoicing

 Naturally, the costs that come with developing the IT structure for an automated accounting solution can be an essential factor to keep in mind.
 For starters, one would have to purchase the necessary software, then look into developing software extensions to customize the system so it can optimally respond to the needs of their business.
 On the other hand, you can rest assured that the money you save in a year will greatly exceed the initial investment required for implementing this solution.

-Faster processing of accounting data
+Benefits #2 automated invoice management: faster processing of accounting data

 While there are different opinions on how to increase invoice processing efficiency through automated invoicing, all market leaders agree that this solution improves the overall performance.
 Of course, their opinion is based on the massive scope of their operations, seeing as the time saved by invoice automation is exponentially greater, considering the number of accounting activities handled by major companies.